carlosedp/riscvassembler/Readme.md

 ### Mill

-If you use `mill` build tool, I recommend adding the following way to your `build.sc`:
+If you use `mill` build tool, add the following dep to your `build.sc`:

 ```scala
 // Add to your ivyDeps